 1. Number and extent of rills: None 2.
-Presence of water flow patterns: Typically none, if present, water flow patterns (on steeper slopes following intense storms) are short and not connected.
+Presence of water flow patterns: Typically none, if flow patterns are present (steeper slopes following intense storms) they are short and not connected.
 3. Number and height of erosional pedestals or terracettes: None 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): The site has 3 percent or less bare ground, with bare patches generally less than 2 to 3 inches in diameter.
-Extended drought can cause bare ground to increase upwards to 10 to 20 percent with bare patches reaching upwards to 6 to 12 inches in diameter.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 3 percent or less bare ground, with bare patches generally less than 2-3 inches in diameter.
+Extended drought can cause bare ground to increase to 10-20 percent with bare patches reaching upwards to 6-12 inches in diameter.
 5. Number of gullies and erosion associated with gullies: None 6.
 Extent of wind scoured, blowouts and/or depositional areas: None

 7. Amount of litter movement (describe size and distance expected to travel): Litter movement is minimal and short.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class rating is anticipated to be 5 to 6 in interspace at soil surface.
-Soil surface is stabilized by decomposing organic matter.
-Biological crusts (lichens, algae, cyanobacteria, mosses) may be present on or just below soil surface.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Average SOM is 2 to 4 percent.
-Soils are typically deep to moderately deep.
-Surface texture ranges from loam to very fine sandy loam.
-A-horizon ranges from 0 to 5 inches in depth with a dark grayish-brown color and a medium sub-angular blocky structure.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class rating is anticipated to be 5-6 in the interspaces at soil surface.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Average SOM is 2-4 percent.
+A-horizon ranges from 0-5 inches.
+Soils are typically deep to moderately deep, grayish-brown, medium sub-angular blocky structure.
 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Raindrop impact is reduced by the diverse grass, forb, shrub functional/structural groups and root structure.
 This slows overland flow and provides increased time for infiltration to occur.
 Extended drought, wildfire or both may reduce basal density, canopy cover, and litter amounts (primarily from tall, warm-season bunch and rhizomatous grasses), resulting in decreased infiltration and increased runoff on steep slopes following intense rainfall events.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool-season mid rhizomatous > Sub-dominant: Warm-season short bunchgrass > cool-season mid bunchgrass/grasslikes > shrubs > Other: Other shrubs > warm-season short stoloniferous > leguminous forbs > cool- season forbs > warm-season mid bunchgrass Additional: 13.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool-season mid rhizomatous > Sub-dominant: Warm-season short bunchgrass > cool-season mid bunchgrasses and grasslikes > shrubs > Other: Warm-season mid bunchgrass > leguminous forbs > warm-season short stoleniferous > cool-season forbs > warm-season forbs Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Typically minimal.
 Expect slight short and mid bunchgrass mortality and decadence during and following drought.
-14. Average percent litter cover (%) and depth (in): Litter cover during and following extended drought ranges from 15 to 25 percent.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): 600 lbs./ac. low precip years; 1300 lbs./ac. average precip years; 1800 lbs./ac. above average precip years.
-After extended drought or the first growing season following wildfire, production may be significantly reduced by 300 - 500 lbs./ac. or more.
+14. Average percent litter cover (%) and depth (in): Litter cover during and following extended drought ranges from 15-25 percent.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 500 lbs./ac. low precip years, 1000 lbs./ac. average precip years, 1600 lbs./ac. above average precip years.
+After extended drought or the first growing season following wildfire, production may be significantly reduced by 350 - 550 lbs./ac. or more.